-Before any certificate of authority shall be issued by the superintendent of insurance there shall be filed in his office a written application therefor.
+(A) Before any certificate of authority shall be issued by the superintendent of insurance there shall be filed in the superintendent's office a written application therefor.
 Such application shall be in the form or forms and supplements thereto prescribed by the superintendent and shall set forth:

 (1) The name and address of the applicant, and if the applicant be a firm, association, or partnership, the name and address of each member thereof, and if the applicant be a corporation, the name and address of each of its officers and directors;